-Researchers used GIS to identify land in each country that is best suited for growing biofuels feedstock.
+Researchers used Geographical Information Systems (GIS) to identify land in each country that is best suited for growing biofuels feedstock.
 In general, the assessment identified land that could be used for cultivating feedstock for biofuel with minimal environmental damage and minimal threat to existing livelihoods.
 The assessment excluded land that was unsuitable for production (such as deserts), had high biodiversity, or was used for agriculture.
 The assessment also incorporated research on traditional knowledge and land use practices.
-The GIS mapping exercise revealed there is a substantial amount of land in arid and semi-arid regions that could be used to cultivate biofuels (Watson & Diaz-Chavez, 2011).

-The second type of project is an on-the-ground effort to develop biofuel as an industry.
+The GIS mapping exercise revealed a substantial amount of land in arid and semi-arid regions with potential for cultivating biofuels (Watson & Diaz-Chavez, 2011).
+The second type of project is an on-the-ground effort to develop biofuel as an industry, as well as a rural electrification option.
 The potential for biofuel production using Jatropha Curcus as feedstock is considered significant for rural areas in Africa and COMPETE has explicitly explored the development of this industry (Romijn and Caniels, 2011).
-Case presenters reported on two local projects, both of which used

-Jatropha Curcus as feedstock.
+Case presenters reported on two local projects, both of which used Jatropha Curcus as feedstock.
 Jatropha is a hardy plant with inedible oil seeds that grows on land unsuitable for food crops, and since the seed oil is inedible, it interferes less with agriculture for edible food than other biofuel feedstocks.

 The first project was conducted by the private company Marli Investments Zambia Ltd. in Kabwe, Zambia (German et al., 2011; Farioli and Ippolito, 2012a).
 Marli contracts with farmers to grow Jatropha and then processes their harvested crops.
-Marli plants the Jatropha trees and then turns ownership over to the farmers.
+Marli provides inputs, seeds, and training to farmers who cultivate jatropha on their own land.
 This arrangement is called an "outgrower" or "contract farming" model.
 At the time of the conference, there were roughly 25,000 participating farmers.
-Marli has adopted this model of distributed production to help farmers own their own land and improve the long-term prospects of the industry.
+Marli has adopted this model of distributed production to help farmers improving their livelihood and the long-term prospects of the industry.
 Marli also employs outreach officers to teach farmers how to grow Jatropha.
 Farming methods are a combination of traditional and modern techniques.

 At the time of the conference, Marli was acquiring land that it planned to build a central processing facility on.

 Marli's efforts have been constrained by policy makers' lack of attention and by poor infrastructure.
 Since biofuels are not a high priority, the industry receives less assistance from the government and less financing from international investors.
 In terms of infrastructure, poor roads, for example, make it difficult to transport feedstock to processing facilities and finished biofuels to market.
 Despite these challenges, Marli has helped farmers generate income.
-Biofuels production has also improved Zambia's energy security, and Marli's work informed Zambia's energy policy.
+Marli's work informed Zambia's energy policy in support of biofuel development in the country, with the aim of improving Zambia's energy security.

-The second project was conducted in Leguruki, Tanzania by TaTEDO, a Tanzanian development organization (Farioli and Ippolito, 2012b).
+The second project was conducted in Leguruki, Tanzania by TaTEDO, a Tanzanian development organization (Farioli and D'Ippolito, 2012b).
 Leguruki is a rural farming village that was not connected to the electricity grid.
 Popular crops are coffee, banana, beans, and corn, and villagers were already familiar with Jatropha.
 Before starting the project, some villagers used rows of Jatropha as fences and property markers.
 TaTEDO's project aimed to electrify the village using diesel generators powered by Jatropha oil.